Stay and play – Port Stephens, NSW

 Irukandji Shark & Ray Encounters

 Meet a super selection of marine life at this popular attraction.
-The intimate encounters with sharks, stingrays, and other creatures is sure to thrill and the experience is educational as much as it is exciting.
-Irukandji has plans to move from its current Bobs Farm location to Anna Bay with the new site expected to open mid-2020.
+The intimate encounters with sharks, stingrays, and other creatures are sure to thrill, and the experience is educational as much as it is exciting.

 Worimi Conservation Lands (Stockton Sand Dunes)